 - Diagrams which show data flow around the system such as, UML activity diagrams

-- Diagrams which show the database structure such as a entity relation diagram
+- Diagrams which show the database structure such as an entity relation diagram

 - Diagrams interface design and layout, including Cascading Style Sheets tables

 - black and white box testing

 - Refine the artefact process for accuracy